Biomaker/Gametophyte-Fern-photography-2018/Results.md

 It turns out that the Ixus is no good for video but the Canon 5d MkII will take video that can be loaded into Premiere Pro CS3, if the file format is first converted in Windows movie maker to WMV file.

 For shots that include the DSLR camera body I will use my old Canon film SLR camera as a stand-in.
 It is almost indistinguishable from the modern Canon DSLR.
 For moving shots of the camera I will record the sound of the DSLR shutter and add them over the footage of the film camera moving on the focus rail.

-## printable pdf and word tutorials

-1. Principles of focus stacking.
-Movement and photos, and stacking process. <br>
-2. Sheet about a microscope with a camera mounted on top doing the same. <br>
-3. The £0 version for schools and first year undergrad.
-A lego car with a smartphone on top.
-4.	the mechanical part of my setup with details of how to build it and an ixus on top, and hand held remote. <br>
-5. Adaptation to the DSLR still manual but now with microscope objectives.<br>
-6.	the automation part with the arduino.<br>
-7. A page about lighting. <br>
-8. The whole setup working together.

 These will be made on Microsoft Word 2003 and converted to pdf using Adobe Acrobat Professional CS3, which I already have.
 SAPS ask specifically for Word docs so teachers can adapt them.